ranjan301/Getting-and-cleaning-data-Project/CODEBOOK.md

 6. LAYING

-### All variables are of numeric type except subjectId and activityId. activityId is a categorical data type.
+### All variables are of numeric type except subjec and activity which are factor type  variables.